nodejs/release-cloudflare-worker/CONTRIBUTING.md

     git merge upstream/main
     ```

-9. Run the following to confirm that linting and formatting are passing.
+9. Run the following to confirm that linting, formatting, and tests are passing.

     ```bash
     node --run format
-    node --run test:unit
-    node --run test:e2e
+    node --run test
     ```

 10. To run the worker locally, see [Dev Setup](./docs/dev-setup.md).